 Step 4: Delivery

 Teeth grinding or bruxism can greatly weaken the teeth, cause chipping and high sensitivity.
-If it is left untreated not only the health of the teeth and jaw can be compromised, but your overall health and lifestyle can change.
+If it’s left untreated, not only the health of the teeth and jaw can be compromised, but your overall health and lifestyle can change.

 Every case is different.
-It is important to speak to a certified dental professional to see if the use of a dental night guard is needed and what type of dental guard is more appropriate for a specific situation.
+It is important to speak to a certified dental professional to see if the use of a dental night guard is needed, and what type of night guard is more appropriate for a specific situation.

-Teeth grinding, also called bruxism, is a serious condition that can lead to a number of problems like jaw disorders, jaw pain, earaches, and persistent headaches, to name a few.
-This condition affects people from all ages and the generally identified causes can be physical, psychological, or both, including:
+Teeth grinding, also called bruxism, is a serious condition that can lead to a number of problems; jaw disorders, jaw pain, earaches, and persistent headaches, to name a few.
+This condition affects people from all ages, and the generally identified causes can be physical, psychological – or both.